 Practicing proper hygiene and food safety techniques will help prevent foodborne illness.

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your fish has gone bad.
 Some common traits of bad fish are a slimy, milky flesh (a thick, slippery coating) and a fishy smell.
 This is hard because fish is smelly and slimy by nature, but these traits become much more pronounced when fish has gone bad.
+It's recommended to use fresh fish within 36 hours of purchase.

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!